jyoungblood/lexxi/readme.md

 ## LEXXI 0.0.2

-LEXXI is abstraction layer for quickly developing internet projects with a relatively standard expressjs stack.
+LEXXI is an abstraction layer for quickly developing internet projects with a relatively standard expressjs stack.

 the documentation will be available soon, but if you're curious, this should be enough to get you started: